-near the region of Arcahaie, CHI's Quality Control Workers (QCW) have distributed more than 1,000 Gadyen DIo (Water Guardian) water ouckets, which are complete with a lid and water spigot.
+s near the region of Arcahaie, CHI's Quality Control Workers (QCW) have distributed more than 1,000 Gadyen Dlo (Water Guardian) water puckets, which are complete with a lid and water spigot.
 In collaboration with our Extended Term Volunteers (ETVs), each bucket has been numbered and identified with GPS coordinates.
 Our Haitian staff and ETVs spent time with the families in their homes, asking them about their health and drinking water.
-From a 2012 survey, we know that 98% of the water from many of these sources is contaminated with fecal matter.
-Thus a water treatment system for our families is imperative for their health and safety!
+From a 2012 survey, we

-the QCWs return to visit the families, ensure the buckets are operational, sell replacement chlorine, and answer any questions the families may have.
+, the QCWs return to visit the families, ensure the buckets are operational, sell replacement chlorine, and answer any questions the families may have.
 By staffing this project, CHI encourages health equity by continuing to lower incidents of diarrhea, cholera, typhoid fever, rotavirus, and other water borne illnesses.

 Currently, 1,000 buckets have been distributed into the homes in our service area.
-CHI works with a company called Deep Springs International to distribute their Gadyen DIo buckets.
+CHI works with a company called Deep Springs International to distribute their Gadyen Dio buckets.
 Their mission is to "...improve life in developing countries by identifying and encouraging the use of affordable water purification systems, teaching the importance of proper household water treatment, and creating new business opportunities for local people."
 Using this business model has been instrumental in enhancing quality of life, reducing rates of diarrhea and providing econominc opportunities for our Haitian staff.